dicleozturk/coverage_probe_elan/README.md

 # Coverage probe

-Do language models produce anything usable in endangered languages of Turkey — and if so, in the right language and the right script?
+Do language models produce anything usable in an endangered language, and if so, in the right language and the right script?

 This script asks a set of models to write short texts in Kirmanckî (Zazaki), Adyghe, Kabardian and Homshetsma, with Kurmanji as a better-resourced control.
 It records every call in full and attaches a few quick flags to make the output easy to read through.